Homebrew/homebrew-cask/doc/maintaining.md

 Casks are the lifeblood of this project, and they generate the most maintenance-requiring activity on the project.

-While we started as a tool for convenience, we're working on adding safety and security to the list of things we do for our users.
+While we started as a tool for convenience, we’re working on adding safety and security to the list of things we do for our users.
 That means things like verifying download URLs, working to figure out file checksums when possible, *etc*.